 (1b) A direction or an amendment of a direction has effect when written notice of it is given to the casino licensee concerned or on a later date specified in the notice.

-(1c) The controls and procedures referred to in directions, or in amendments of directions, may be described in words or represented diagrammatically, or by a combination of both methods.
+(1c) Controls and procedures referred to in directions, or in amendments of directions, may be described in words or represented diagrammatically, or by a combination of both methods.

-(2) The Commission may give a direction to a casino licensee to adopt, vary, cease or refrain from any practice in respect of the conduct of the gaming operations of the casino licensee or the playing of any game in the licensed casino.
+(2) Without limiting subsection (1), the Commission may give a direction to a casino licensee to adopt, vary, cease or refrain from any practice in respect of the conduct of the gaming operations of the casino licensee or the playing of any game in the licensed casino.

-(3) A casino licensee shall ensure that any direction given in accordance with this section is brought to the notice of, and is not contravened by, any person who is responsible for the organization or management of gaming operations at the casino complex concerned or any other person or body, corporate or unincorporate, acting in relation to those gaming operations as an employee, agent or otherwise on behalf of, or subject to the control of, the casino licensee.
+(3) A casino licensee shall ensure that any direction given to the licensee under this section is brought to the notice of, and is not contravened by the following persons —

+(a) a person responsible for the management and operation of the casino;

+(b) any other person acting in relation to the management and operation of the casino as an employee, agent or otherwise on behalf of, or subject to the control of, the casino licensee.

 (4) Where a direction given by the Commission so provides, any power of approval or other function specified in that direction may be exercised or carried out by a person or body to whom it has been delegated by the Commission pursuant to section 16 of the Gaming and Wagering Commission Act 1987, and for the purposes of that direction the giving of an approval or the imposition of a prohibition by such a delegate shall be as effective as if given or imposed by the Commission.